 2- Button Style

 This is the most common form of CTA.
 It is an action phrase that is embedded in a colorful button that will tap into human psychology for your consumers to click it.
-These buttons are typically the most eye catching thing within your email or on your website.
+These buttons are typically the most eye-catching thing within your email or on your website.
 They will be the first thing a user notices and should be easy and simple to understand.
 You want your consumer to click the button as fast as possible and get that conversion.

 3 - Banner CTA

 Banner CTA are not as popular as in text or button CTAs but they are on the rise.
 Especially with websites that have large hero images at the top.
-They act as a block or popup on a website that is dedicated just for a CTA.
+They act as a block or popup on a website that is dedicated just to a CTA.
 With a banner CTA they also include a bit of text that describes the value proposition with an image and an action based button.
 So it’s a hybrid between in text CTA as well as a button CTA but with a twist.

 Your CTA is Important